kubetail-org/kubetail/README.md

 glasskube install kubetail
 ```

-Once kubetail is installed you can use it by clicking "open" in the Glasskube GUI or by using the `open` command:
+Once Kubetail is installed you can use it by clicking "open" in the Glasskube GUI or by using the `open` command:
 ```console
 glasskube open kubetail
 ```

 ## Access

-There are several ways to access the kubetail dashboard once the kubetail application is running in your cluster.
-For simplicity, we recommend using `kubectl proxy` if your kubetail deployment is using `auth-mode: cluster` and the `kubectl auth-proxy` plugin if it's using `auth-mode: token`.
+There are several ways to access the Kubetail dashboard once the application is running in your cluster.
+For simplicity, we recommend using `kubectl proxy` if your Kubetail deployment is using `auth-mode: cluster` and the `kubectl auth-proxy` plugin if it's using `auth-mode: token`.

 ### Option 1: kubectl proxy